The main mechanism to create new traces is holtrace-save

 The built-in list has only the HOL Light standard library by default,

-to extend the list to cover further named theorems proven in this session:
+that extends the list to cover further named theorems proven in this session.

 There is also holtrace_nameonethm